The Energy Regulation and Markets Review: United Arab Emirates

 i Development of renewable energy

-High energy use, encouraged by subsidised energy prices and the construction of energy-intensive industries such as aluminium smelting has resulted in the UAE having one of the highest per capita carbon footprints in the world.
-The development of renewable energy is therefore crucial in reducing the country's carbon footprint and diversification of its economy away from fossil fuels.
-The UAE has announced that, as part of its Energy Strategy 2050, it aims to increase the contribution of clean energy in the total energy mix from 25 per cent to 50 per cent by 2050 and to reduce the carbon footprint of power generation by 70 per cent.
+The UAE launched its Energy Strategy 2050 in 2017 under which it aims to increase the contribution of clean energy in the total energy mix from 25 per cent to 50 per cent by 2050, and to reduce the carbon footprint of power generation by 70 per cent.

 A number of showcase projects have been launched in Abu Dhabi and Dubai to kick-start the development of renewable energy in the country.